 In Japan, there is a tendency to not fully integrate individuals with disabilities into the workforce.

 Traditional Japanese values of collectivism and conformity are increasingly sharing relevance in modern Japan with values of individualism and social diversity.

 It is noteworthy that Japanese primary and secondary schooling is largely not inclusive and commonly segregates students with disabilities.
 Classroom segregation has a negative effect on both the disabled and non-disabled, leading to a broader society that traditionally “has not known how to talk to each other.”

 Additional content coming soon.

-Certification is in place for women-owned business enterprises (WeConnect).
+Certification is in place for women-owned business enterprises through an affiliation with WeConnect.